 Soon after the war, Pax Christi centers were established in France and Germany; by the early 1950’s the movement had spread to Italy, Spain, the Netherlands, Austria, Switzerland and Belgium.

-Pax Christi began in the United States in 1972, thanks to the initiative of a tiny handful of U.S. Catholics, mostly lay.
+Pax Christi began in the United States in 1972, thanks to the initiative of a handful of U.S. Catholics, mostly lay.
 There was no national office or full time staff person until 1979, and then the entire office was set up in two spare rooms of a Chicago convent.
-The national office moved to Erie, Pennsylvania in 1985 and remains there today.
-In 2002, the Washington, D.C. office was opened and is currently located at the Center of Concern.
+The national office moved to Erie, Pennsylvania in 1985.
+In 2002, the Washington, D.C. office was opened, and and the national office was permanently moved to D.C in 2011.